 4.2.
 You can send a single piece of information to the individual using the 'Enter Data You Hold' response.
 This may be useful if you hold just an email or postal address for instance.
 You can add multiple pieces of information by clicking on the '+ Add row' button in the bottom left.

 4.3.
 The final way you can respond is by attaching and sending a file to the individual.

-a) To attach a file and send it back to the subject, click attach file, type in the file label and browse for the file on your desktop or device.
-If you want to send multiple files to a subject simply click on 'Add row'.
-We support most file types and formats.
-Once you've labelled and added the file, click submit response to send the file/s to the subject.
+To attach a file (Tap supports all file formats) and send to the individual, click on attach file, type in the file label and browse for the file on your desktop or device.
+If you want to send multiple files to an individual click on '+ Add row'.
+Once you've labelled and added the file, click submit response to send the file/s straight to the individual.